JustinWilkinson/Sqlite.Database.Management/README.md

 // Insert a new record.
 database.Insert("Hi");

-// Update an existing record (note that this method requires a PrimaryKey to be specified.) demo.StringProperty = "Hello";
+// Update an existing record (note that this method requires a PrimaryKey to be specified). demo.StringProperty = "Hello";
 database.Update(demo);